mikeebowen/faker-json/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/mikeebowen/json-faker/badge.svg?targetFile=package.json)](https://snyk.io/test/github/mikeebowen/json-faker?targetFile=package.json)

 ----------
 A wrapper around [faker.js](https://www.npmjs.com/package/faker) that can be used as a CLI or programmatically to create large amounts of test data.
+You create an object with the structure you want you data to take and then add meta data to determine how many you want created.

 ## Getting Started